Flagship Destinations

 Detailed profiles covering activities, highlights, best seasons and responsible travel tips for every must-visit Kerala destination.

-Munnar tea gardens Western Ghats Kerala dawn mist 🏔 Highlands
+Munnar tea plantation Kerala — emerald terraced hillsides of the Western Ghats at dawn with mist rolling over the valleys 🏔 Highlands

 Idukki District · 1,600m · Central Kerala